rackerlabs/support-how-to/content/how-to/cloud-servers/create-your-first-website-on-cloud-servers-quickly/index.md

 7. Verify that the build is complete.

-    The time it takes for your cloud server to build depends on the image and flavor that you selected.
-The server is finished building and is ready for a connection when the **Server Status** is **Active**.
+    The time it takes for your cloud server to build depends on your selected image and flavor.
+The server is finished building and is ready to connect when the **Server Status** is **Active**.

 8. Copy the public IP address.